Configuring VPN Remote Access for the first time on your Sophos XG Firewall? Check out this useful Community post!

 The error does not reference the name of the removed OU.
 To resolve this error, you will need to review any filters you have set up under the AD Filters tab and Define Filters button.
 Remove any filters referencing objects removed from your Active Directory.

 Any user that is configured with a role within Central Admin for example Read-only, Help Desk, Admin and Super Admin and is also an AD sync account, will not be removed automatically by the AD Sync utility, regardless of its state in the Active Directory.
+This also applies to primary email address changes for users that have a Central Role.

 This can be seen if there is a back end issue removing a login that was associated with a user who was removed or disabled in Active Directory.
 The AD sync will continue and finish even if this error is seen.